taylorthurlow/thurlow.io/_posts/2020-11-06-remote-selenium-webdriver-servers-with-rails-capybara-and-rspec.md

 Getting JavaScript-enabled system specs working when you run the tests locally isn't too bad - mostly just install a few gems, configure them per their respective READMEs, and off you go.
 This was the case with this new Rails app, but seeing as we wanted tests to be fully supported in our new CI pipeline, we needed to figure out how to deal with system specs, and by extension, Selenium.

-My goal with this post is to explain how to set up your specs so they run locally when you're developing locally, but on an arbitrary Selenium server when you desire that (like during CI).
+My goal with this post is to explain how to set up your specs so they run locally when you're developing locally, but also on an arbitrary Selenium server when you desire that (like during CI).
 I'll be using Chrome as the driver, but configuration should be minimally different for other browsers.

 # Selenium WebDriver server setup